|"Somewhere Up There"|

 (I keep getting distracted by how beautiful the colors are in this picture, and it's making this post hard to write!)

 2016's mileage runs ended with a satisfying requalifying run to Quito wherein all the highs and lows of mileage running were had.
-There were some beautiful flights, very nice planes, even nicer lounges, and also a fare share of delays and missed connections.
+There were some beautiful flights, very nice planes, even nicer lounges, and also a fair share of delays and missed connections.
 It was also bittersweet, as it was the last year of 'good old fashioned' mileage running, before the new requirements kicked in.

 In case you missed it, starting in 2017 AA has made some fairly drastic changes to their elite program, including adding a qualification level, making the elite tiers 25k, 50k, 75k, and 100k, respectively, as well as adding "Elite Qualifying Dollars" to the mix.
 Under the basic letter of the law, this means to qualify for elite status, you ALSO have to spend 3, 6, 9, or 12 thousand dollars to reach your target level.